gliese1337/Logopoeist/README.md

 Conditional Probability rules are used to manipulate the frequency of certain phonemes in particular contexts, given by the two preceding phonemes in a given word.
 They have the general form

-	{C-class} {C-class} -> {C-class}
+	_ {C-class} ... -> {C-class}

 where each `{C-class}` is either a character class variable or a character class literal.
-An underscore (`_`) can be used in place of the first, or both, conditioning character classes, to indicate word boundaries.
-Thus, `_ _ -> #A` specifies a distribution of phonemes that can come at the beginning of a word, while `_ #A -> #B` specifies a distribution of phonemes that can come second in a word.
+The leading underscore is optional; if present, it indicates a word boundary.
+Thus, `_ -> #A` specifies a distribution of phonemes that can come at the beginning of a word, while `_ #A -> #B` specifies a distribution of phonemes that can come second in a word.

-The frequencies of the conditioning classes are ignored, and the same conditional distribution is assigned to all positions after any pair of phonemes from the conditioning classes in the given order (i.e., the ordered Cartesian product of the conditioning classes).
+Classes preceding the arrow (`->`) are known as _conditioning classes_.
+The frequencies of the conditioning classes are ignored, and they are used to generate _conditioning n-grams_ from all combinations of phonemes that can be selected from each class in order (i.e., the Cartesian product).
+The conditional distribution to the right of the arrow is assigned to all positions following any conditioning n-gram derived from the current rule.

+A variant on conditional probability rules can be used to indicate that certain phonemes are disallowed in specific position.
+These have the form

+	_ {C-class} ... !> {C-class}

+Note the differently shaped arrow- `!>` instead of `->`.
+In these rules, frequencies are ignored in both conditioning and conditional classes; members of the conditional class are assigned zero probability after any conditioning n-grams derived from these rules, overriding whatever other distributions they might have had due to other rules.

 Word Generation
 ---------------